jackandcarter/DemiCat/README.md

 ## Setup

 Run the helper script to bootstrap both the Python and .NET parts of the project.
-It ensures Python 3.11+ and the latest .NET SDK are installed (using `uv` or `brew` when available), creates a virtual environment, installs dependencies from `demibot/pyproject.toml`, and builds the Dalamud plugin in Release mode.
+It verifies Python 3.11+ and the .NET 9 SDK are installed (using `uv` or `brew` when available), creates a virtual environment, installs dependencies from `demibot/pyproject.toml`, and builds the Dalamud plugin in Release mode.